arita37/zbuild/build_operon/readme.md

 ### Conda install of reqs.txt
 ```

-I ended up just iterating over the lines of the file
+ iterating over the lines of the file

-    while read req; do conda install --yes $req; done < requirements.txt
+    while read req; do conda install --yes $req; done < reqs.txt

 Edit: If you would like to install a package using pip if it is not available through conda, give this a go:

 $ while read requirement; do conda install --yes $requirement || pip install $requirement; done < requirements.txt

-Edit: If you are using Windows (credit goes to @Clay):

-$ FOR /F "delims=~" %f in (requirements.txt) DO conda install --yes "%f" || pip install "%f"

 ```